What Are PTSD Flashbacks And What Triggers Them?

 Do you feel stuck in fight-or-flight mode?

-Selective serotonin reuptake inhibitors (SSRIs), for example, are thought by many to be a class of antidepressants that can be used to treat a variety of different mental conditions—such as depression and PTSD.
-They can be especially helpful in treating symptoms of re-experiencing and avoidance.
+Selective serotonin reuptake inhibitors (SSRIs), for example, are a class of antidepressants that can be used to treat a variety of different mental health conditions, such as depression and post-traumatic stress disorder (PTSD).
+Though they’re not right for everyone, they may be especially helpful in treating symptoms of re-experiencing and avoidance in some individuals.
+Talk to your doctor before starting, stopping, or changing any medication.

-By mitigating the barriers to seeking help, such as limited availability, inconvenient commutes and potentially higher costs, online therapy shows strong promise for many people who may avoid reaching out when it feels difficult or stressful.
+With a platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging from anywhere you have an internet connection.
+By reducing some of the barriers to seeking help, such as limited availability, inconvenient commutes, and potentially higher costs, online therapy shows strong promise for people who may avoid reaching out when it feels difficult or stressful.

-Evidence continues to support online therapy as an effective treatment for PTSD and its related symptoms.
-For example: In a study published in the Journal of Anxiety Disorders, 87 college students with rape-related PTSD participated in an interactive program or a self-help program carried out online.
-After three months, researchers noted significant reductions in PTSD symptoms and high levels of satisfaction with the program and therapists, as reported by the participants.
+A growing body of evidence suggests that online therapy can be an effective treatment for symptoms of post-traumatic stress disorder (PTSD).
+For example, in a study published in the Journal of Anxiety Disorders, 87 college students with rape-related PTSD participated in an interactive program or a self-help program carried out online.
+After three months, researchers noted significant reductions in PTSD symptoms and high levels of satisfaction with the program and the therapists, as reported by the participants.

 Takeaway